-- Film: Yenque is currently in the development of two projects for 2023, a documentary about his work with underserved youth and a series pilot he’s been creating with a cast of young students of his acting/media creation program in Tijuana and Highland Park.
+• Film: Yenque is currently in the development of two projects for 2024, a documentary about his work with underserved youth and a film he’s been creating with a cast of young students of his acting/media creation program in the rural areas of Tijuana, Mexico and inner cities of Los Angeles, California.

-- Recognition: The Humanitarian Filmmaker Award given to an individual giving to those in need through the art of film.
-Actor and Activist Jose Yenque received the inaugural award for his work through the organization he founded Arts for a Better Tomorrow – ABT.
-Yenque created ABT with the purpose of providing social-emotional arts education to youth at Highland Park Continuation High School as well as orphanages and centers in Tijuana, Mexico.
-Yenque was presented with the HPIFF Humanitarian Award by long time friend and ABT supporter Councilman Gil Cedillo of District 1 Los Angeles at the opening night of the festival at the Highland Theater.
+• Recognition: The Humanitarian Filmmaker Award is given to an individual giving to those in need through the art of film.
+Actor and Activist J.R.
+Yenque received the inaugural award for his work through the organization he founded Arts for a Better Tomorrow – ABT.
+Yenque created ABT to provide social-emotional arts education to youth at Highland Park Continuation High School as well as orphanages and centers in Tijuana, Mexico.
+Yenque was presented with the HPIFF Humanitarian Award at the opening night of the festival at the Highland Theater.

 Past Awards: